loynoir/example-jest-config-esm/README.md

 - `jest.config.ts`
 - `config/tsconfig*json`

+---

-If you accept `--experimental-vm-modules` flag, you can get full ESM jest.
+If you accept `--experimental-vm-modules` flag, you can get full ESM jest, or I say hardcore ESM.

 <details>